-> Over the next four hours, Leslie patiently consoled the customer and reached out resources at the customer’s hotel and persuaded them to offer rooms that previously unavailable.
+Over the next four hours, Leslie patiently consoled the customer and reached out resources at the customer’s hotel and persuaded them to offer rooms that were previously unavailable.

 By the end of the call, the customer still wasn’t happy but, she was satisfied with the solution.
 Leslie’s experience taught her the difference between an average support professional and an outstanding one is that the former solely follows the procedures to complete their job while the latter emphasizes with their clients’ concerns and goes above and beyond to resolve them.

-When Leslie started working at Prialto, she took that lesson with her and, like all our assistants, uses it to develop lasting, productive relationships with all the clients and entry-level assistants she supports.
+When Leslie started working at Prialto, she took that lesson with her and, like all our virtual assistants, uses it to develop lasting, productive relationships with all the clients and entry-level virtual assistants she supports.

 Want to learn more about what it's like to work with virtual assistants like Leslie?
 Download our guide to leveraging a Prialto VA: